Innohep Side Effects

 Generic Name: tinzaparin

-Note: This page contains side effects data for the generic drug tinzaparin.
-It is possible that some of the dosage forms included below may not apply to the brand name Innohep.
+Note: This page contains information about the side effects of tinzaparin.
+Some of the dosage forms included on this document may not apply to the brand name Innohep.

 For the Consumer

 In addition to its needed effects, some unwanted effects may be caused by tinzaparin (the active ingredient contained in Innohep).
 In the event that any of these side effects do occur, they may require medical attention.

 You should check with your doctor immediately if any of these side effects occur when taking tinzaparin:More common

 - Deep, dark purple bruise, pain, or swelling at the place of injection

 - Bladder pain